 Senior Behavioral Health Unit

-In May 2000, Wahiawa General Hospital opened the Senior Behavioral Health Unit, a unique program that offers short-term inpatient treatment for seniors who are suffering from acute emotional and psychological problems.
+In May 2000, Wahiawa General Hospital opened the Senior Behavioral Health Unit, a unique program that offers acute inpatient treatment for seniors who are suffering from emotional and psychological and behavioral problems.
 The goal of the program is to restore the overall quality of daily life for the patient and caregiver.

-An individualized plan of care is developed for each patient, with continuous input from an interdisciplinary team, which includes assessments from Psychiatry, Medicine, Nursing, Social Services, Occupational Therapy and Nutrition.
+An individualized plan of care is developed for each patient, with continuous input from an interdisciplinary team, which includes assessments from Psychiatry, Medicine, Nursing, Social Services, Physical Therapy, Occupational Therapy and Nutrition.

 An admission to the program is normally preceded by a referral, followed by an evaluation by a member of the Senior Behavioral Health team.
-Referral sources may include physicians, healthcare providers, nursing homes, and clergy.
+Referral sources may include physicians, healthcare providers, caregivers, family members, and nursing homes.

 Description of Organization